Je suis partout

 Je suis partout (/fr/, lit.
 I am everywhere) was a French newspaper founded by Joseph-Arthème Fayard, first published on 29 November 1930.
 It was placed under the direction of Pierre Gaxotte until 1939.
-Journalists of the paper included Lucien Rebatet, Alain Laubreaux, the illustrator Ralph Soupault, and the Belgian correspondent Pierre Daye.
+Journalists of the paper included Robert Brasillach, Pierre-Antoine Cousteau, Lucien Rebatet, Alain Laubreaux, the illustrator Ralph Soupault, and the Belgian correspondent Pierre Daye.
+A right-wing publication initially connected to the Action française movement, Je suis partout evolved into an outright fascist publication.
+During the Nazi occupation of France, it became a collaborationist newspaper.

 Interwar

 In its very beginning, Je suis partout was centered on covering international topics, without displaying extremism, antisemitism, or even a consistently right-wing approach.
 However, the group of editors was heavily influenced by the ideas of Charles Maurras and the integralist Action française, and the ideology quickly spilled into the editorial content, as the more moderate journalists quit in protest.

 The paper became a staple of anti-parliamentarianism, nationalism, and criticism of "decadent" Third Republic institutions and culture, becoming close to fascist movements of the era, French and foreign alike.
 It clearly supported Benito Mussolini as of October 1932, when Italian politics were awarded a special issue.
 Je suis partout was favorable to the Spanish Falange, the Romanian Iron Guard, the Belgian Léon Degrelle's Rexism, as well as to Oswald Mosley and his British Union of Fascists.
 From 1936, it also broke ranks with Maurras, profoundly anti-German, and began to open up to Nazism and to Adolf Hitler.

 Despite its international connections, Je suis partout did not recommend copying over local origin in establishing a Fascist régime: "We will look at foreign fascism only through French fascism, the only real fascism" (14 April 1939).
 As such, the newspaper praised Jacques Doriot for his attempts to unite the French far right into a single Front.

 The antisemitic rhetoric of the paper greatly increased after the Stavisky Affair and the far-right rally it occasioned in front of the Palais Bourbon.
 The 6 February 1934 crisis was the riot that some thought at the time was intended as a coup d'état.
 The paper became more and more vitriolic after the formation of the left-wing Popular Front government under the Jewish Prime Minister Léon Blum (1936).
 From 1938 on, Je suis partout matched the racist propaganda in Nazi Germany by publishing two special issues, Les Juifs ("The Jews") and Les Juifs et la France ("The Jews and France").
 The publisher Jean Fayard cut ties with the paper in 1936, and it was sold to a new board – which included the Argentine Charles Lescat (who was, according to his own depiction, "a fascist as genuine as he is calm").
 Shortly before World War II and the German occupation in 1940, the paper was banned.